All About Ears

 board-certified plastic surgeon

 Dr. Lucie Capek is a dual board-certified plastic surgeon, certified by both the American Board of Plastic Surgery and the Royal College of Physicians and Surgeons of Canada.
-With over three decades of experience, she brings a unique blend of surgical expertise, artistic sensibility, and genuine compassion to every patient she treats.
+With more than three decades of experience, she has perfected the art of blending surgical precision with artistic vision to create beautiful, natural results for her patients.

 • img